Vibhanshusingh-001/R-Machine-Learning/packages.md

 # Popular Machine Learning Packages in R

 R offers a rich ecosystem for machine learning (ML), with packages spanning model training, algorithms, ensembles, deep learning, data processing, evaluation, and domain-specific applications like bioinformatics.
 This guide provides detailed explanations of the listed packages, organized by category.
-Each entry covers purpose, installation, key features, main functions, examples, and comparisons where relevant.
-As of December 2025, versions are noted from CRAN and recent updates.
-These packages integrate well with the tidyverse for seamless workflows.

 ## Core Machine Learning Frameworks